 Our 2018 Peru: Northwest and Abra Patricia Mountains tour was perhaps one of the most memorable trips we have done in this country in recent years.
 On the clients’ request it was preceded by a three-day pre-tour birding the greater Lima area and by an eight-day extension to south Peru.
 It was an incredible trip, which allowed us to explore different natural regions and ecosystems of this wonderful country.
-The group met in Lima, Peru’s capital, and from there we explored the four main natural areas that the department of Lima can provide, namely the coast of the Pacific Ocean and costal freshwater wetlands, the Lomas, a unique ecosystem located in the middle of the desert – one of the driest on earth – that stretches along the Pacific coast, which provides abundant vegetation during the austral winter, the arid western slopes of the Andes, and finally the high elevations of the Andes at the base of snow-capped mountains.
+The group met in Lima, Peru’s capital, and from there we explored the four main natural areas that the department of Lima can provide, namely the coast of the Pacific Ocean and coastal freshwater wetlands, the Lomas, a unique ecosystem located in the middle of the desert – one of the driest on earth – that stretches along the Pacific coast, which provides abundant vegetation during the austral winter, the arid western slopes of the Andes, and finally the high elevations of the Andes at the base of snow-capped mountains.

 After some wonderful birding in the Lima area we continued the tour on the northern Peru birding route comprising Birding Ecotours’ scheduled-departure Northwest and Abra Patricia Mountains tour, which took us to visit the Tumbesian tropical dry forests and mesquite forest in the north-western part of Peru, a very sensitive area, due to high rates of deforestation, and the last habitat of dozens of range-restricted species.
-We continued crossing the Andes though the lowest mountain pass in Peru, the famous Abra Porculla, where one can see a small number of good-quality, range-restricted species shared only with adjacent Ecuador.
+We continued crossing the Andes through the lowest mountain pass in Peru, the famous Abra Porculla, where one can see a small number of good-quality, range-restricted species shared only with adjacent Ecuador.
 We explored the mid-Marañón dry forest in the northern lowlands of the department of Cajamarca, where we also found a good number of range- restricted species.
 We continue birding the Utcubamba Valley in the dry and humid areas, reaching the cloudforest or lush montane forest in the Amazonas department and spending no less than four days at the famous Owlet Lodge.
 Later we continued the trip to the San Martín department, exploring the upper tropical Amazon lowlands and birding in a mix of secondary growth forest, lush rainforest, and grasslands, which also provided great birds.

 After two weeks in northern Peru we flew to Lima and from there to Puerto Maldonado in south-eastern Peru, where we spent four days in the Tambopata National Reserve.
 Here we were able to visit the famous Chuncho Macaw Clay Lick and witness one of the greatest wildlife and birding experiences by admiring a large number of macaws and parrots visiting the clay lick.
 We also explored some terra-firme forest trails and climbed the canopy tower to admire the Amazon rainforest canopy.
 Finally we traveled to Cusco, where we had two days for exploring the dry slopes of Ollantaytambo, Huacarpay Lake, and the famous Machu Picchu archaeological site.

 This was a memorable trip with a great group of people, full of fun. and with many wonderful and memorable moments.
-We managed to see 601 bird species, including 57 hummingbird, 22 parrots, and 81 tanagers and allies, while an additional 19 species were heard only.
+We managed to see 601 bird species, including 57 hummingbirds, 22 parrots, and 81 tanagers and allies, while an additional 19 species were heard only.
 The number includes 31 country endemics, 50 species shared with one adjacent country only, and several species with a very restricted distribution range that face conservation threats.

 Day 1, 23 July 2018.
 Lomas de Lachay National Reserve and Wetlands of Ventanilla